Gap Analysis for Businesses

 Another way to use this kind of analysis is to compare two sets of your own business’ processes.

 For example, say you have a set of computer systems that perform tasks A, B, C, and D. You’ve just bought another, more comprehensive system that can perform tasks A, B, and C…but, not D. (And, in reality, there would likely be other tasks the two opposing programs would perform, and in different ways, requiring a sub-analysis to account for those).

-Our gap analysis experts would scrutinize and compare your two systems’ capabilities, determining where their true differences lie, and in turn answering the question of whether or not it would benefit you, or even be possible, to:
+Our gap analysis experts scrutinize and compare your two systems’ capabilities.
+We determine where their true differences lie, and in turn answer the question of whether or not it benefits you, or is possible, to: